microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Microsoft.Graph.Beta.Users.Actions.md

 This API is available in the following national cloud deployments.

 ### [Send-MgBetaUserChatActivityNotification](Send-MgBetaUserChatActivityNotification.md)
-Send an activity feed notification in scope of a chat.
+Send an activity feed notification in the scope of a chat.
-For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+For more information, see sending Teams activity notifications.
 This API is available in the following national cloud deployments.

 ### [Send-MgBetaUserMail](Send-MgBetaUserMail.md)